sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 ```

 ### Conclusion
-Hopefully, the described approaches and code examples will help make it easier to test kafka clients application.
-If you would like to contribute, just open a ticket on Github for ideas.
+Hopefully, the described approaches and code examples will help to make testing Kafka client application easier.
+If you would like to contribute, just open a ticket on GitHub for ideas.
-Additionally, I would recommend to check Confluent blog that can be helpful in learning more about Kafka.
+Additionally, I would recommend to check [Confluent's blog](https://www.confluent.io/blog/) that can be helpful to learn more about Apache Kafka.

 [Github repository](https://github.com/sysco-middleware/kafka-testing)